evanjmitchell/on-maternity-and-immunocompetence/README.md

 This respository contains all of the Matlab code used in the paper "On maternity and the stronger immune system of women", by E. Mitchell, F. Ubeda, and G. Wild.

 # System Requirements
 All files require core Matlab, version R2019a or higher.
-No special-purpose toolboxes are required.
+This code makes use of the Parallel Computing Toolbox.
 System requirements are described in detail by the manufacturer at <https://www.mathworks.com/support/requirements/matlab-system-requirements.html>.

 # Installation Guide
 A Matlabe license can be purchased from the manufacturer at <https://www.mathworks.com/store/>, but academic institutions often have site licenses available to faculty and students free of charge.